The Most Pervasive Problem Kin Network Services

 Wireless interference signs include:

-- Even when you are close to a WiFi broadcaster, signal strength is low
+• Even when you are close to a WiFi broadcaster, signal strength is low

-- File transfers over WiFi are slow
+• File transfers over WiFi are slow

-- WiFi connection drops intermittently
+• WiFi connection drops intermittently

 Common household items like cordless phones and microwave ovens can cause slowdowns in your Wi-Fi network performance.
-Your neighbors’ Wi-Fi networks may be interfering with yours if you live in densely populated areas.
+Your neighbours’ Wi-Fi networks may be interfering with yours if you live in densely populated areas.
 This is especially true if your wireless router uses 2.4GHz.

 Network administrators must be able to identify the source of interference and the exact time it occurred quickly, as failures can happen at any moment.
 Although users tend to be quick to report problems, it is best to find and fix the problem before it impacts users.